symfony/symfony-docs/setup.rst

 ----------------------------

 `The Symfony Demo Application`_ is a fully-functional application that shows the recommended way to develop Symfony applications.
-It's a great learning tool for Symfony newcomers and its code contains tons of comments and helpful notes.
+It is a great learning tool for Symfony newcomers and its code contains tons of comments and helpful notes.

 Run this command to create a new project based on the Symfony Demo application: